TheBritishMidget/PyteCode/README.md

 # PyteCode
- This is for us to learn more about Java ByteCode
+A Python Script that aims to replicate Java ByteCode, to visualize the stack and local variables.
+This is to understand how the different Opcodes work.